dabrahams/www.boostcon.com/content/pages/about/faq.rst

 .. _small block:

 Why is the reserved room block at Aspen Meadows so small?
   In order to reserve any rooms, we had to agree to cover the entire cost of any reserved rooms we were unable to fill.
 Boost simply doesn't have enough money “in the bank” to guarantee any more rooms than we have, and we were unable to find anyone who was willing to assume liability for more rooms.
 As we collect registration fees we may be able to negotiate for an enlarged reserved room block.
+As there is not a large guaranteed rooms block, BoostCon participants need to make their reservations early to ensure a room at the convenient host hotel.

 Other conferences I've been to were much bigger.
 Why is this one so small__?
   It all comes down to budget and atmosphere.
 In BoostCon's first